jwmcglynn/donner/docs/api.md

 \snippet svg_tree_interaction.cc error_handling

-\ref donner::svg::parser::XMLParser::ParseSVG accepts either a string containing SVG data, or an `InputBuffer` which can be used to read from a file.
+\ref donner::svg::parser::SVGParser::ParseSVG accepts either a string containing SVG data, or an `InputBuffer` which can be used to read from a file.

 \snippet svg_to_png.cc load_file